 When populations are high, entire forests may be defoliated, but trees are rarely killed unless they are already in a weakened condition.
 However, consecutive years of defoliation make them more susceptible to insect and disease problems, and eventually death.
 Needled evergreens are at the greatest risk when defoliated because they cannot produce a second crop of needles and usually die.

 Caterpillars typically feed in groups during the night, chewing small holes in leaves, and progress to feeding from the outer edge of the leaf toward the center.
 They rest on branches and trunks during the day, but when populations are dense, they feed continually day and night until the tree is stripped.
 They do not make or inhabit tents or webs.

 The mature caterpillars are up to 2 1/2 inches long, brown, and hairy with five pairs of blue spots and six pairs of red spots along their back.
 About mid-June, the full-grown caterpillars stop feeding and find a sheltered place to pupate.

-In early July, the adult male moth will emerge first and begin searching for the females.
-The female moth emerges egg-laden and too heavy to fly.
+In early July, the adult male moth will emerge from the cocoon and begin searching for the females.
+The female moth also emerges from her cocoon, but is unable to fly.
 The moths do not feed in the adult stage.